-Bovec is unspoiled.
-A five-minute stroll from gloriously cheap yet comfortable accommodation (£7 per night anyone?) brings you to the centre of a small and thriving town.
+And cheap it is.
+A five-minute stroll from my €11 per night accommodation brought me to the centre of a small but thriving town.
 You are spoilt for choice with gelaterias, cafés and bars.
-After ultimately and inevitably settling on the insurmountable kebap, followed gianduia ice-cream, you may walk to the river and take in the panorama.
-Standing on the banks of the river Soca, if you can ignore the kayakers paddling past, you could imagine that you were witnessing the earth in a time before man.
+I would usually settle on what is possibly Europe’s finest kebap, followed gianduia (that’s white-chocolate and hazelnut) ice-cream before walking to the river to admire the panorama.
+Standing on the banks of the river Soča, you could imagine that the earth in a time before man.
 This might not be the garden of Eden, I remember thinking to myself, but you could be forgiven for thinking so.

 Lunch today was possibly the happiest I have ever been.
 We had been kayaking all morning and it was insane amounts of fun, the sun was shining, I had a delicious mint and gianduja ice cream and I was content.
 I so rarely feel that degree of contented happiness that I simply burst out laughing.
 For a little while, all seemed well with the world and I was loving every minute, every blessed second of it.